 The best new recordings from North America (Gramophone)

-Based in Louisville, Kentucky.
+Composer JEREMY BECK is based in Louisville, Kentucky.
 In 2021, his choral work Invitation to Love was one of four first-prize winners in The King’s Singers New Music Prize competition.
 This work was premiered 28 February 2021 as a part of the Washington National Cathedral’s Sacred Choral Music Online Festival.
-He was awarded Third Prize in the 2018 MUSICA PER ARCHI International Composition Competition (Lviv, Ukraine), he was a finalist in the 2016 Bruno Maderna Competition, and he has twice been a finalist in the Utah Arts Festival commission competition and was awarded Second Prize in the Boston Chamber Orchestra’s 2011-2012 Commission Competition.
-In addition, Beck’s Songs of Love and Remembrance for soprano, violin and harpsichord earned Third Prize in the 2012 Aliénor International Harpsichord Composition Competition and his String Quartet No. 2 (“Fathers & Sons”) was a Finalist in the 2011 New England String Quartet International Composition Competition.
-Beck’s work has recently been heard in chamber music performances at the Dallas Festival of Modern Music and his String Quartet No. 5 has been recorded by the Da Kappo Quartet for the Innova label.
+He was awarded Third Prize in the 2018 MUSICA PER ARCHI International Composition Competition (Lviv, Ukraine), he was a finalist in the 2016 Bruno Maderna Competition, and he has twice been a finalist in the Utah Arts Festival commission competition (2013, 2006).
+In addition, Jeremy received Second Prize in the Boston Chamber Orchestra’s 2011-2012 Commission Competition and his String Quartet No. 2 (“Fathers & Sons”) was a Finalist in the 2011 New England String Quartet International Composition Competition.
+Jeremy’s work has recently been heard in chamber music performances at the Dallas Festival of Modern Music and his String Quartet No. 5 has been recorded by the Da Kappo Quartet for the Innova label.

 Beck's first two Innova CDs were included by Gramophone in its June 2006 Reviews: The best new recordings from North America.